wangxiaoyao/awesome-problem/blog/25-3-7《AI  Best Practices》.md

 ## good prompt

+// 尽可能的展开AI的能力
+Please consider the following questions to the fullest extent of your reasoning, abstraction, and leaps of thought, without relying on human understanding or common sense

 What dose this error message mean and how do I fix it.

 Please explain this code ，how does this code work.

-// key words
-simplified explanations
-analogies
-detailed deep dives

-Please consider the following questions to the fullest extent of your reasoning, abstraction, and leaps of thought, without relying on human understanding or common sense
 ```